dr-js/ditor/CONCEPT/0-intro.md

 Graph allow **reference** beyond one language, and beyond just code.
-It'll be much better, if both the code and the editor know this image file is referenced by that block of code.
+It'll be much better, if both the code and the editor know which image file is referenced by which block of code.

 #### for an unfamiliar language, graph is more readable & understandable than actual code
-For some code, the text syntax can be confusing.
+For some languages, the text syntax can be confusing.
-Which makes the verbose form - graph or AST - more approachable, if the editor maps the two form side by side, is may be a good way to learn the syntax.
+Which makes the verbose form - graph or AST - more approachable, if the editor maps the two forms side by side, is may be a good way to learn the syntax.

-And it should also help when reading some compressed spaghetti code, or read long && expression without sufficient parenthesis to mark the precedence, may save a lot of head scratching.
+It should also help when reading dense spaghetti code, or long expressions without sufficient parentheses to indicate operator precedence.

 #### graph editor could replace some **tooling** for re-format, transpile, minify, repack
 In JS tooling, there are commonly used **tooling** for: